Microneedling vs Laser - What you need to know

 Introduction to Microneedling and Lasers

 Microneedling is an emerging minimally-invasive treatment that is gaining popularity due to its minimum downtime and almost-immediate visible results.
 Although fractional ablative lasers have bridged the efficacy-versus-downtime gap between the traditional CO2 lasers and nonablative lasers, no laser can treat severe perioral rhytides successfully.
+In this article, we are going to deep dive into microneedling and lasers, and explain what each one does for your skin and what one is right for you.
+Read on.

 While lasers is effective for tissue tightening, microneedling can quickly and effectively address issues ranging from stubborn wrinkles to stretch marks.
-Both treatments complement each other very well
+Both treatments complement each other very well.

 On the other hand, microneedling together with micro-wounding creates controlled wounds that encourages healing in a way that tilling a field increases its yield.
 Microneedling is also affordable and inexpensive, and combines well with other aesthetic procedures.